 \end{exa}

-\begin{rem} \begin{itemize} \item[(i)] The black-white image has only one channel, the colur image has three channels : $(R,G,B)$. \item[(ii)] In general, each convolutional layer has multiple filters (kernels).
-If there are $k$ filters, the output channels will be $k$ times of input channels. \item[(iii)] In fact, when the size of reception field is several times of the kernel size, the STP-CP can perform the double function of ``CP+pooling". \end{itemize} \end{rem}
+\begin{rem} \begin{itemize} \item[(i)] A grayscale image has a single channel; a color image has three channels $(R,G,B)$. \item[(ii)] Typically, each convolutional layer contains multiple kernels (filters).
+With $k$ filters, the number of output channels is $k$ times the number of input channels. \item[(iii)] When the receptive fields are several times larger than the kernel, STP-CP performs a weighted aggregation over an extended region, achieving multi-scale feature extraction within a single layer while remaining padding-free.
+This property demonstrates the intrinsic scale adaptivity of STP-CP. \end{itemize} \end{rem}

-\section{Cubic Image}
+\section{Cubic image}

-An order three image is a hypermatrix (or tensor).
-We refer to \cite{lim13} for hypermatrix.
-An order $3$ hypermatrix can be expressed as